pantheon-systems/documentation/source/content/guides/drush/05-drush-import.md

 This section provides information on how to import Drush site archives with Terminus.

-One of the easiest ways to move an existing Drupal site to Pantheon is to import a [Drush archive file](https://drushcommands.com/drush-8x/core/archive-dump/) using [Terminus command-line interface](/terminus).
+The easiest way to move an existing Drupal site to Pantheon is to import a [Drush archive file](https://drushcommands.com/drush-8x/core/archive-dump/) using [Terminus command-line interface](/terminus).
 This automates the packaging of the existing installation, and improves the chances of success.

 Follow the steps below carefully to ensure that you import your Drupal site correctly.